Baruch Arensburg

 He studied at the Sorbonne University, Paris, Physical Anthropology and Comparative Anatomy.
-At the Hebrew University of Jerusalem he gained his degrees in the fields of Geography and Archaeology (B.A.)
-Geography and Zoology (M.A.).
+At the Hebrew University of Jerusalem he gained his degrees in the fields of Geography and Archaeology (BA) Geography and Zoology (MA).
 He was the first to study the demographic sequence of populations in the Land of Israel, starting with the Palaeolithic through the Biblical, Classical, Roman, Byzantine periods to the present (PhD topic, Anatomy and Anthropology at Tel Aviv University, 1974).
 Concurrently he has been conducting on-going research of historic and recent Beduin populations.